cluttrdev/pytrajectory/doc/source/guide/examples/inv_pendulum_trans.rst

 .. image:: /../pic/inv_pendulum.png

-With the *Lagrangian Formalism* the model has the following state space representation where :math:`u_1 = F` and
+With the *Lagrangian Formalism* the model has the following state representation where :math:`u_1 = F` and
 :math:`x = [x_1, x_2, x_3, x_4] = [x_w, \dot{x}_w, \varphi, \dot{\varphi}]`